 Power read is another new run play that teams are utilizing to get their quarterback the ball.

-The term power read comes from the offensive line responsibilities (running power) and what the quarterback needs to do (read the defensive end).
+The term power read comes from the offensive line’s responsibilities (running power) and from what the quarterback needs to do (reading the defensive end).

-Power Read was made famous by Cam Newton when he played for Auburn.
+Power Read was made famous by Cam Newton during his time at Auburn.

 The play consists of the quarterback putting the ball into the stomach of the running back or a receiver in motion.